 Notifications

-Notifications will send to assignees based on the settings for bulletin notifications on on the notifications settings page.
+Notifications about bulletins will generally send to assignees based on the settings for bulletin notifications on on the Notifications settings page.
 This is located in the Admin Settings & Tools Area.

 Editing and Deleting Bulletins

-To edit a bulletin, navigate to the the Communication > Manage Bulletins page.
+To edit a bulletin, navigate to the the Communication > Bulletins page.

 You can then click the small edit pencil icon next to the bulletin title, or click the title of the bulletin to go to it, and then click the edit tab along the top.
 Be sure to save your changes by clicking the save button, or press cancel to not save them.